Empathy in Early Childhood: The TSEMP Study

 Empathy and prosociality can be viewed as a continuum, where the other end is marked by highly altruistic (unselfish) behavior toward others, while the other end of the continuum is characterized by antisocial and callous features (Marsh, 2019).
 Severe antisocial behavior typically does not emerge before late childhood and adolescence, but signs that may represent risk markers of future antisocial behavior can be observed already at preschool age in children’s destructive behavior or callous-unemotional responses to others’ distress.

-Research in older children and adults has shown that individual differences in the “empathy continuum” are associated with how people recognize and react to emotional information.
-An often replicated finding is that people who show more empathic and prosocial responses toward others are more attentive to signs of distress, such as fearful facial expressions.
-Conversely, people characterized by antisocial behaviors have been shown to be less able to recognize and react to fear in others.
+Research in older children and adults has shown that individual differences in the “empathy continuum” are associated with how people recognize and react to social and emotional information.
+An often replicated finding is that people who show more empathic and prosocial responses toward others are more sensitive to signs of distress, such as fearful facial expressions.
+Conversely, people characterized by antisocial behaviors have been shown to express diminished recognition of fear in others.

 Our research

-In our research, our aim is to investigate whether such associations between emotion processing and empathy-related traits are observed already during the first years of life.
-The research will increase our understanding of the relations between empathy and social information processing during early development.
+In our research, we investigate whether associations between social and emotional information processing and empathy-related traits are observed already during the first years of life.
 Importantly, the outcomes of this research may also guide efforts on the early detection of risk markers of later behavioral problems, which could, ultimately, be used to provide appropriate supportive measures at early stages of development.

-This research project is directed by Senior Research Fellow Mikko Peltola in collaboration with Dr. Jukka Leppänen (University of Turku) and Prof. Maayan Davidov (Hebrew University of Jerusalem).
+This research project is directed by Dr. Mikko Peltola in collaboration with Dr. Santeri Yrttiaho, Prof. Jukka Leppänen (University of Turku) and Prof. Maayan Davidov (Hebrew University of Jerusalem).
 The studies are conducted in the Human Information Processing Laboratory.

 Photos of our research